Brooke Goldstein

-Brooke Goldstein is an American civil rights attorney who founded the Lawfare Project and the Zioness Movement.
+Brooke Goldstein is an American civil rights attorney and founder of the Lawfare Project.

 Early life and education

 Goldstein was born and raised in Toronto, Ontario, Canada.
 Her grandfather was a commander in a unit of Polish partisans that fought against the Nazis.
 She is of Jewish descent.
 She graduated from McGill University and the Benjamin N. Cardozo School of Law.

 Career

-The Making of A Martyr
+The Making of a Martyr

-CNN anchor Carol Costello described Goldstein in 2007 as "a woman on a mission" who traveled to the West Bank, "as a young law student," to film the 2006 documentary film The Making of A Martyr.
+CNN anchor Carol Costello described Goldstein in 2007 as "a woman on a mission" who traveled to the West Bank, "as a young law student," to film the 2006 documentary film The Making of a Martyr.
 Goldstein produced and directed the film about a Palestinian sixteen-year-old, Hussam Abdo, who was stopped at an Israeli border checkpoint when guards found live explosives wrapped around his body.
 Goldstein argues that Palestinian activists, by encouraging suicide bombing, abuse the rights of Palestinian children.
 Goldstein calls the use of children as suicide bombers, "the intentional murder of innocent children."